Jneville0815/jneville0815.github.io/_posts/friday-update-0/2023-01-20-friday-update-1.md

 This week I have been putting a lot of time and thought into how to approach the podcast.

-As I interview people, I want to shine alight on them and help them express their ideas in a way that everyone can understand.
+As I interview people, I want to shine a light on them and help them express their ideas in a way that everyone can understand.
 I also want to make sure that I'm bringing the unique aspects of my personality and experience to the conversation.

 I have reached out to several potential guests this week and have heard back from a few of them.
 I am hoping to get their interview scheduled and recorded as soon as possible.